Blackface: Legacy

 and Bob Wills, were veterans of blackface performance.
 More recently, the American country music television show Hee Haw (1969–1993) had the format and much of the content of a minstrel show, albeit without blackface.

-The immense popularity and profitability of blackface were testaments to the power, appeal, and commercial viability of not only black music and dance, but also of black style.
-This led to cross-cultural collaborations, as Giddins writes; but the often ruthless exploitation of black artistic genius, as well – by other, white performers and composers; agents; promoters; publishers; and record company executives.
+The immense popularity and profitability of blackface were testaments to the power, appeal, and commercial viability of not only Black music and dance, but also of Black style.
+This led to cross-cultural collaborations, as Giddins writes; but the often ruthless exploitation of Black artistic genius, as well – by other, white performers and composers; agents; promoters; publishers; and record company executives.

+Some writers have suggested that the notorious use of Black performers to lip sync is a form of blackface..
+In the 1980s, the German singer Frank Farian was criticised for deceptively using Black performers to lip sync his vocals in the groups Boney M and Milli Vanilli.

-While blackface in the literal sense has played only a minor role in entertainment in recent decades, various writers see it as epitomizing an appropriation and imitation of black culture that continues today.
+While blackface in the literal sense has played only a minor role in entertainment in recent decades, various writers see it as epitomizing an appropriation and imitation of Black culture that continues today.
 As noted above, Strausbaugh sees blackface as central to a longer tradition of "displaying Blackness".
 "To this day," he writes, "Whites admire, envy and seek to emulate such supposed innate qualities of Blackness as inherent musicality, natural athleticism, the composure known as 'cool' and superior sexual endowment", a phenomenon he views as part of the history of blackface.
 For more than a century, when white performers have wanted to appear sexy (like Elvis or Mick Jagger), or streetwise (like Eminem), or hip (like Mezz Mezzrow), they often have turned to African-American performance styles, stage presence and personas.
-Pop culture referencing and cultural appropriation of black performance and stylistic traditions is a tradition with origins in blackface minstrelsy.
+Pop culture referencing and cultural appropriation of Black performance and stylistic traditions is a tradition with origins in blackface minstrelsy.

 This "browning", à la Richard Rodriguez, of American and world popular culture began with blackface minstrelsy.
-It is a continuum of pervasive African-American influence which has many prominent manifestations today, among them the ubiquity of the cool aesthetic and hip-hop culture.
+It is a continuum of African-American influence which has many prominent manifestations today, among them the ubiquity of the cool aesthetic and hip-hop culture.

 In 2018, according to The Wall Street Journal former Fox News host Megyn Kelly made remarks on her NBC show Megyn Kelly Today questioning why using "blackface" for a Halloween costume was racist.
 Later that same year, Kelly was fired by NBC for her remarks.